eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 only applied within the administrative validity period of a document.
-As an example, a mobile driving licence (mDL) will typically be issued in the form of attestations which have a technical validity period shorter than the administrative validity period of the license itself.
+As an example, a mobile driving licence (mDL) will typically be issued in the form of attestations which have a technical validity period shorter than the administrative validity period of the licence itself.
 Re-issuance is used for obtaining fresh attestations as needed during the administrative validity period, to ensure that the User can always share a valid mDL.
-However, when the administrative validity period ends, there will be a process for obtaining a new administrative driving license, which is however out of scope of this document.
+However, when the administrative validity period ends, there will be a process for obtaining a new administrative driving licence, which is however out of scope of this document.

 Note that, in general, if the original PID or attestation was issued in a batch, then the PID Provider or Attestation Provider will re-issue that PID or